benji300/joplin-commands/README.md

 - Open Joplin
 - Navigate to `Tools > Options > Plugins`
-- Search for the `Command Extension` plugin
+- Search for the `Command Collection` plugin
 - Click `Delete` to remove the plugin from the user profile directory
   - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin